Modern marketing ROI Scenes: Dynamic Audience Segmentation meets effective Content Strategy

 Based on the current buyer’s stage of the leads, various forms of content strategy can be implemented.
 For instance:

 - Awareness: Whitepapers, Ebooks, kits, tips, checklists, How-to-webinars, how-to-guides, etc.

 - Consideration: Product webinar, case studies, FAQs, data sheets, demo videos, etc.

 - Decision: Free trials, live demo videos, coupons and offers messages, etc.

 - Conversion: Welcome messages, onboarding series, support campaigns, product feature explanations, new updates, etc.

 - Delight: Referential programs, affiliates, surveys and giveaways, social contests, etc.

 The challenge is to create content that fits your ideal prospects and pushes them from one stage to another smoothly.
 Content can be of various forms like:

 - SEO content; and more.

 There are endless forms of content that aid a business to trigger more conversions.
-However, it all depends on the criteria that you define for your segmentation and the kind of nurturing campaigns you want to run for your users.
+However, it all depends on the criteria that you define for your dynamic segmentation and the kind of nurturing campaigns you want to run for your users.
 Some brands focus more on social media marketing, while others drive traffic only through organic marketing.
 Then, there are brands who rely most on video marketing or maybe data and charts.
 Every business has a different need and different set of audience.
 What kind of content will work depends on your business proposition, but there is no choice on whether you need dynamic segmentation or not.
 Because YOU DO.
-To send targeted messages and build brand awareness, segmentation is the first and most important feature to start with.
+To send targeted messages and build brand awareness, behavioral segmentation is the first and most important feature to start with.